otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 [\[1\]](#references).
 DAKEZ is the most efficient DAKE out of Nik Unger and Ian Goldberg's research since it does not use Dual Receiver Encryption and digital signatures like RSDAKE.
-Instead, it uses a signature non-interactive zero knowledge proof of knowledge (SNIZKPK) for the authentication.
+Instead, it uses a signature non-interactive zero knowledge proof of knowledge (RSig) for the authentication.
 It also has a shared session state (`phi`) variable that guards against misbinding of the context.

 ### Consequences

-Supporting both an interactive and a non-interactive DAKE in OTRv4 raises its complexity.
-But this was done to maximize the deniability properties for interactive conversations.
+Supporting both an interactive and a non-interactive DAKE in OTRv4 raises the complexity of the whole protocol.

+Choosing DAKEZ for the interactive DAKE maximizes the deniability properties of interactive conversations.

 ### References